quantgalore/arimax-options/README.md

 5. Track the prediction in OptionStrat

     * If you do not wish to subscribe to the service, the free plan’s data is delayed by 15 minutes, so you will have to manually enter the real market ask price.

+## The above methodology is outdated, please refer to "Turbo-Charging The ARIMAX Option System" for instructions on the new methodology.